hsomaiya/machinelearning/DL-Seq2Seq-AmznQA/Iteration-I/src/README.md

 Steps:
 -
-- Create a directory "checkpoints" and copy the model checkpoint in it.
+- Create a directory "checkpoints" and copy the "attention model with a mask generation layer" checkpoint in it.
 - Copy tokenizer (qa_tokenizer) and embedding matrix (embedding_matrix.npy) in the root directory.
 - Perform model inference using following code: